C-bowman/inference-tools/docs/source/getting_started.rst

 .. image:: plot_diagnostics_example.png

+The diagnostics plot shows the history of the chains log-probability, the convergence tuning parameters such as proposal distribution widths, and effective sample size estimates for each parameter.

 As this problem has six free parameters, the resulting posterior distribution is six-dimensional, so we cannot visualise it directly.
 Instead, we can produce a 'matrix plot' of the posterior, which shows all possible 1D and 2D marginal distributions, using the :code:`matrix_plot` method: